Venkatesh0610/Named-Entity-Recognition/README.md

 After all the files are ready now you need to follow the following steps:

-Login to the heroku platform
-Click on New then Create new app
+   i) Login to the heroku platform ii)Click on New then Create new app

 ![image](https://user-images.githubusercontent.com/62538952/110230583-055fe980-7f38-11eb-8761-b1d3ad8bc827.png)

-Provide the name of the app and click on Create app
+  iii)Provide the name of the app and click on Create app

 ![image](https://user-images.githubusercontent.com/62538952/110230603-232d4e80-7f38-11eb-8fc1-19094afb7d96.png)

- Click on Github icon and then add you repository name correctly and click on connect.
+   iv)Click on Github icon and then add you repository name correctly and click on connect.

  ![image](https://user-images.githubusercontent.com/62538952/110230610-2cb6b680-7f38-11eb-9396-6c511e9ce718.png)

- And finally go down and click on the Deploy it will take some time and after the
+    v)And finally go down and click on the Deploy it will take some time and after the
  deployment is done and you will get your deployed link.

  ![image](https://user-images.githubusercontent.com/62538952/110230615-34765b00-7f38-11eb-82fb-86df64da2703.png)

-Final Output:
+**Final Output:**

 URL: https://namedentityrecognition.herokuapp.com/

-Output Video:
+**Output Video:**
 https://drive.google.com/file/d/1JVjT73CoJAcvjXmq3UCncdhqV81DBMoY/view?usp=sharing